TO ALL OUR VERY DEAR CUSTOMERS

 10) TABLES - not all tables to be used and spaced at approximately 2m apart or back to back alcoves which have also had sides filled in so solid partitions.
 Poolside restaurant the same and alcoves made by pool and tables spaced on balcony.

 1) TABLE SETTING - No table setting until guest arriving – guest waits 2m away.
 Table/chairs sanitised at this time again.
-Before guest sits down put menus, bread, water and candle.
+Before guest sits down put menus, bread, water and candle, cutlery bundle.

 2) CONTACT - Staff to be organised into front and back waiter teams and to reduce staff to staff contact also staff to customer contact.

-3) FOOD ORDERING - Order taken by EJW or front waiter.
-Then all cutlery and condiments put down.
+3) FOOD ORDERING - Order taken by EJW or front waiter at social distance.

 4) FOOD SERVICE - Food put down by food runner- minimise waiter to chef contact- taking extra care not to touch food or where guest will touch.
 Sanitise hands after each table and wash hands minimum every 30minutes or after 8 gel uses.
 DO NOT pick up dirty plates on way back into kitchen.